icelynx/game-notes/lostark.md

    - One of the most expensive things in the game that directly translates into a build for character so plan ahead
    - Must watch: https://www.youtube.com/watch?v=iKPa0yiicDo
    - Stone boosts engravings a lot and making a proper one is RNG heavy, see this guide: https://youtu.be/CxpQ_VUjgTQ?t=236
+- Cards are account-wide collectibles that give negligeble passive bonuses AND can be used to create a deck for a character
+   - NEVER throw out cards, if there are no space then store in alts inventory.
+You will use all cards eventually
+   - By default cards defensive bonuses, when "awakened" (read: upgraded) give also offensive bonuses, requires copies of the same card and card exp
+   - A card deck will give bonuses based on how many times its cards have been awakened (for example, may require 15 awakenings in a deck)
+- Lifeskills are account-wide (both experience and equipment wise) ways to gather resources that are used for item upgrades and estate upgrade
+   - Optional, resources can be bought from other players as well BUT that will get expensive
+   - Certain amount of energy that limits how much lifeskills can be done.
+Regenerates each day but takes like three days to get to max.
+   - Lifeskill equipment needs superarmor (except fishing) which prevents enemies interrupting you when doing a lifeskill.
+Easy to way to get is to buy equipment from NPC until superarmor one appears
+   - Herbalism: create potions, armors, etc. (battleitems)
+   - Wood and iron/rocks: upgrade estate (useful at beginning)
+   - Hunting, fishing and archeology: craft item upgrades (rocks are the main bottleneck).
+Archeology is most efficient but also most contested (nodes shared).
+Fishing is least efficient but not contested at all (nodes are not shared).
+   - Lifeskills can also be done in estate very inefficiently but with no time
 - https://www.youtube.com/watch?v=0UjYdMoNWzA&start=1771
 - https://www.youtube.com/watch?v=4oIb35347MQ